Setting up security groups and access restrictions to a Managed Service for GitLab instance

 Rules for incoming traffic

-Purpose of the rule |
+Why the rule is required |

 Rule settings |

-To access your Git repository over SSH |
+To access Git repositories over SSH. |

 |

-To enable Let’s Encrypt This certificate is used by default |
+To enable Let’s Encrypt certificate.
+This certificate is used by default |

 |

-To access your Git repository over SSH |
+To access Git repositories over HTTPS. |

 |

-For health checks by a network load balancer |
+For health checks by a network load balancer. |

 |

-To connect to GitLab Container Registry |
+To connect to GitLab Container Registry. |

 |